AtsukoCoffey/healthy-food-club/README.md

 The information page has four categories and those article pages have not been built yet.
 Therefore the next feature that should be done must be to finish those article pages.

 ## Information Architecture (IA)
-In the info page, categories and articles will be expanding over time, so new pages will be created in each category folder for organizational purposes.
+In the info page, categories and articles will be expanding over time, so new pages will be created in each category folder for organisational purposes.
 Or if possible, develop the system using a technology like DOM to generate HTML pages by coding.

 ## Online Session Feature
-For future growth, an online session feature might be good idea for meeting people who live far away from Athlone town.
+For future growth, an online session feature might be a good idea for meeting people who live far away from Athlone town.
 Also it might be better for new users who want to listen to lectures only or just learn the cooking part to feel free to join in.

 ------------------------------------------